zsiki/dxf_utils/README.md

 ```

 The results are written to the standard output, if you would like to save them
-into a file use redirection standard output to file e.g.:
+into a file use redirection of standard output to file e.g.:

 ```
 gawk -f dxfinfo.awk sample.dxf > sample_info.txt